nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/Measurement.rst

 On the slope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One option is the do the same as being on the top of the peak but instead of findind the maximum of the current, you look for the maximum slope.
+One option is the do the same as being on the top of the peak but instead of finding the maximum of the current, you look for the maximum slope.
-For getting the derivative you can use a gaussian fit (probably other methods can work).
+For getting the derivative you can use a Gaussian fit (probably other methods can work).

 Find the max of the derivative